 "The cannabidiol industry is the wave of the future, and big pharma will likely be focusing on CBD soon," said Ben Martch, Founder and CEO of Kured, a Full Spectrum Hemp Extract company.

 Before and After Prohibition

-Prior to the Marijuana Tax Stamp of 1937, patients received Cannabis Sativa tinctures and elixirs delivered right to their door by local doctors and pharmacists or purchased them at a local drug store.
-In fact, by the mid-1800's, cannabis was listed in the US Dispensatory for prescription and over the counter uses for uses such as improving appetite and libido, treating mental disorders, gout, insomnia and several others.
+Prior to the Marijuana Tax Stamp of 1937, people received Cannabis Sativa tinctures and elixirs delivered right to their door by local doctors and pharmacists or purchased them at a local drug store.
+In fact, by the mid-1800's, cannabis was listed in the US Dispensatory for prescription and over the counter uses for uses such as improving appetite and libido.
 Ironically, the American Medical Association argued in support of cannabis, but their argument fell on deaf ears and Congress passed prohibition laws anyway.

 Early Cannabinoid Research

 Despite the legal status of the cannabis plant, research continued.
 Roger Adams, an early American scientist, first identified CBD in 1940, a couple of years before the discovery of tetrahydrocannabinol, or THC.
 While, today, we know THC causes the psychoactive effects associated with cannabis consumption, the first studies suggesting CBD had no cerebral effects took place in 1946.